Satan's Slave (1980 film): Plot

-When everything is over, Darminah sneaks out, but Tomi follows her to the cemetery, where the sinister housekeeper meets with the now-undead Herman and Mr. Karto and then raises Mawarti from the grave, ordering her to kill her family.
+After everything is over, Darminah sneaks out, but Tomi follows her to the cemetery, where the sinister housekeeper meets with the now-undead Herman and Mr. Karto before raising Mawarti from the grave and ordering her to kill her family.
 When they notice Tomi spying on them, they give chase, but he escapes.
 At home, Tomi immediately warns his father and sister about Darminah.
-Rita believes him, but their father dismisses his warning.
-He takes them to check Darminah's room, but she is somehow already there.
+Rita believes him, but their father dismisses the warning.
+He takes them to inspect Darminah's room, but she is somehow already there.

 The next day, the siblings dig up their mother's grave to confirm that her body is still there.
-When they return, the entire family is assaulted by the undead: Herman pursues Rita, Mr. Karto haunts Tomi, and Mawarti harasses Munarto.
-They escape into the dining room, only to find Darminah there holding a skull and frizzy hair.
-It is revealed that Darminah is a demon who preys on those of weak Islamic faith.
-After being terrorized and dying without repentance, those people become slaves to the devil in hell.
+When they return home, the entire family is assaulted by the undead: Herman pursues Rita, Mr. Karto haunts Tomi, and Mawarti terrorises Munarto.
+They escape into the dining room, only to find Darminah there holding a skull and a mass of frizzy hair.
+It is revealed that Darminah is a demon who preys on those with weak Islamic faith.
+After being terrorised and dying without repentance, such people become slaves to the devil in hell.

-The family runs to the front door and opens it to flee, only to discover the kyai and his supporters there to help.
-Together, they confront Darminah and the three zombies with the letter of the Qur'an, which sets them all on fire, and drags them to hell for eternal punishment.
-The film ends with Munarto, Tomi, and Rita, all newly re-converted to Islam, returning from the mosque to their car.
-The camera reveals that the woman in the car next to them is Darminah.
+The family runs to the front door and opens it in an attempt to flee, only to discover the kyai and his followers there to help.
+Together, they confront Darminah and the three zombies with verses from the Qur'an, which set them ablaze and drag them to hell for eternal punishment.
+The film ends with Munarto, Tomi, and Rita, all newly reconverted to Islam, returning from the mosque to their car.
+The camera then reveals that the woman in the car beside them is Darminah.